Donald “Cowboy” Cerrone

-In his 34 UFC career fights (as of May 1, 2017), Cerrone has earned 25 wins, eight losses and one NC, in addition to 18 honors, including Fight of the Night (eight), Knockout of the Night (three), Performance of the Night (five) and Submission of the Night (two).
+During the course of his UFC career, Cerrone has earned 18 honors, including Fight of the Night (eight), Knockout of the Night (three), Performance of the Night (five) and Submission of the Night (two).
 In 2015, ESPN named him Best Fighter of the Half-Year, and in 2011, he earned Breakthrough Fighter of the Year in the World MMA Awards.
 Sports Illustrated honored him with the 2009 Fight of the Year award, and he earned 2009 Fight of the Year and 2008 Round of the Year at the Sherdog Awards.
 In addition, Cerrone has been honored multiple times by MMAFighting.com, FightMatrix.com, TheMMACorner.com and MMAJunkie.com.

 Outside the Octagon:

-Cerrone’s star power is crossing over to Netflix in 2017.
-He has been cast in Godless, a new, six-episode miniseries.
+Cerrone’s star power crossed over to Netflix in 2017, when he was cast in Godless, six-episode miniseries.
 The series, a period piece set in 1884 from creators Scott Frank and Steven Soderbergh, was filmed in Cerrone’s home state of New Mexico.
-He plays a character who is part of a train robbery gang.
-To learn more about the miniseries, click here.
+He played a character who was part of a train robbery gang.

 Cerrone also hosts a podcast, available on iTunes HERE.
 Cerrone’s bi-weekly podcast, or “Partycast,” as he calls it, offers compelling interviews with and stories from UFC’s top stars.

-In March 2017, Cerrone began filming a movie titled Puppy Love.
-The dramatic comedy also stars Hopper Penn, Paz de la Huerta, Michael Madsen, Rosanna Arquette and Colleen Camp.
-Puppy Love is based on a year in the life of music video director Michael Maxxis’ male cousin, Morgan Fairchild.
-The movie, in which Maxxis directs from his screenplay, portrays Fairchild as falling in love with a homeless woman, and details his story as their dysfunctional relationship morphs into one of beauty.
+In 2017, Cerrone appeared in a movie titled Puppy Love, in which he portrayed the character of Danny.
+The dramatic comedy, shot in Edmonton, Alberta, Canada, also starred Hopper Penn (Sean Penn’s son), Paz de la Huerta, Michael Madsen, Rosanna Arquette and Colleen Camp.
+Puppy Love was based on a year in the life of writer and director Michael Maxxis’ male cousin, Morgan Fairchild.
+The movie portrayed Fairchild as falling in love with a homeless woman and detailed his story as their dysfunctional relationship morphs into one of beauty.

 To view Cerrone’s UFC Fighter Page, click here.